- Making some changes in the settings or changing the provider are good options if your DNS server is not responding.

-Solution 8 – Use Google’s public DNS server
+8. Use Google’s public DNS server

 Your ISP’s DNS server might have some issues, so you might want to use Google’s public DNS instead.
-To do that follow these steps.
+To do that, follow these steps.

-Alternatively, some users are suggesting to use 188.8.131.52 as Preferred DNS server and 126.96.36.199 as the Alternate DNS server.
+Alternatively, some users suggest using 22.214.171.124 as the Preferred DNS server and 126.96.36.199 as the Alternate DNS server.

-Solution 9 – Change the MAC address of your network adapter
+9. Change the MAC address of your network adapter

 - Start Command Prompt as administrator.

-- Enter ipconfig /all and press Enter.
+- Type ipconfig /all and press Enter.

 - Click the Configure button.

-- Go to Advanced tab and select Network Address.
-Check Value option and enter the MAC address that you got in Step 3.
-Bear in mind not to enter any dashes.
+- Check the Value option and enter the MAC address that you got in Step 3.
+Note that you don’t need to add the dashes.

-Solution 10 – Remove Winsock keys from the registry
+10. Remove Winsock keys from the registry

 - Locate Winsock and Winsock2 keys.
-Right click each key and choose Export.

 - Save them as winsock and winsock2.

 - After you’ve exported both Winsock and Winsock2 keys, you need to delete them.
-Right click each key and choose Delete from the menu.

 - Restart your PC.